sodascience/metasyn/docs/source/usage/config_files.rst

 #. ``name``: The name of the variable.
 #. ``description`` (optional): A description of the variable.
 #. ``distribution``: The distribution specification for the variable.
 This is a dictionary that includes the ``implements`` key specifying the distribution type, and optionally a ``parameters`` key specifying parameters for the distribution.
-To find distributions, and their paramters, refer to the :doc:`/api/metasyn.distribution` page.
+To find distributions, and their parameters, refer to the :doc:`/api/metasyn.distribution` page.
 #. ``privacy`` (optional): The privacy specification for the variable.
-This is a dictionary that includes the ``name`` of the privacy, and a ``parameters`` key for specifying its paramteres.
+This is a dictionary that includes the ``name`` of the privacy, and a ``parameters`` key for specifying its parameters.
 #. ``prop_missing`` (optional): The proportion of missing values for the variable.

 For example: